byu-oit/handel-codepipeline/docs/phase-types/codebuild.rst

      - No
      - {}
      - A set of key/value pairs that will be injected into the running CodeBuild jobs.
+   * - extra_resources
+     - :ref:`codebuild-extras`
+     - No
+     -
+     - A list of extra resources that are necessary to build your code.
+For example, an S3 bucket in which to cache files.

 ..
 NOTE::